Zymbit-Docs/docs/content/bootware/archive/bootware-one-zero/features/development/index.md

 ### 4. Run `zb-imager` and sign with a software-based key

-The next step will be to create the zi image to load with Bootware® onto your SCM.
+The next step will be to create the zi image to load with Bootware onto your SCM.
 Use the Software Key choices since there is no Zymbit HSM hardware involved at this point. `zb-imager` will default to prompt you to use a software key, and will create one for you.

 ```
 sudo zb-imager